ramakrishnan39/AdventureWorks/README.md

-A PowerBI file with Adventure Works Company data
+A PowerBI file with Adventure Works Company data and its visualaization